Pay your rent online, see latest statements, book and view repairs through the Tenant Portal

 - housing costs

 - and non-dependants who live with you and may be able to help with costs.

-Housing Benefit does not cover most service charges such as those for fuel, cooking, lighting, laundry facilities and meals.
+Housing Benefit does not cover housing costs such as costs for fuel, cooking, lighting, laundry facilities, meals and water rates.

 If you do not receive Income Support, income based Jobseeker's Allowance or (Guaranteed) Pension Credit we have to compare the money you have coming in (your income) to your needs.